Frequently Asked Questions

-Appointments can be made by phoning us directly or by completing the request form on our website.
+Appointments can be made by phoning us directly or by emailing the team at email@example.com.
 Appointments are to be made by referring veterinarians only; we do not schedule appointments directly with pet owners.

 The appointment time will be confirmed with a 2-3 hour window.
 If the pet is not already in hospital, please make sure that the pet is dropped off at least 1 hour prior to the appointment time window given to allow for appropriate preparation.

 **Additional Cases: If an appointment has already been scheduled, and an additional case arises, then please let us know in advance.
 In most situations we will be able to accommodate extra cases.

 Emergency and after-hours scans are available by arrangement.
 An after-hours surcharge may be applicable.
 Please contact us for more information.